Manshead Church of England Academy

 Curriculum Overview

-The One Hundred year war, Joan of Arc, The medieval trial system and the Wars of the Roses
+The One-Hundred-years’ war, Joan of Arc, & the Wars of the Roses

 Year 8